FAA Launches New System for Air Travel Service Complaints

 Key Takeaways:

-• The FAA has launched the Aviation Complaint, Enforcement, and Reporting System (ACERS), an online portal that modernizes and streamlines the process for submitting air travel service complaints, replacing an outdated system from the 1990s.
+• The FAA has launched an updated online Aviation Complaint, Enforcement, and Reporting System (ACERS) for consumers to submit air travel service complaints, comments, and compliments.

-• Consumers can now file complaints, comments, and compliments online, with the Office of Aviation Consumer Protection (OACP) tracking submissions and directing them to the appropriate parties while encouraging direct responses to consumers.
+• The Office of Aviation Consumer Protection (OACP) tracks these submissions, ensuring they are directed to the appropriate parties and encouraging direct responses to consumers.

 See a mistake?
 Contact us.